-范文:“ A Rose for Emily” 《献给爱米丽的玫瑰》是威廉.福克纳非常著名的短篇小说,它吸引人的地方就在于它能够让人愿意看完,可能结局让人感到痛苦,但却让人值得深思,英语论文,这部小说以爱为主题,虽然并不是很轰烈很浪漫,但却十分感人,主人公爱米丽是南方的旧贵族的存留者。这篇是对于《献给爱米丽的玫瑰》的节选部分。
+网范文:“ A Rose for Emily” 《献给爱米丽的玫瑰》是威廉.福克纳非常著名的短篇小说,它吸引人的地方就在于它能够让人愿意看完,可能结局让人感到痛苦,但却让人值得深思,英语论文,这部小说以爱为主题,虽然并不是很轰烈很浪漫,但却十分感人,主人公爱米丽是南方的旧贵族的存留者。这篇是对于《献给爱米丽的玫瑰》的节选部分。

 WHEN Miss Emily Grierson died, our whole town went to her funeral: the men through a sort of respectful affection for a fallen monument, the women mostly out of curiosity to see the inside of her house, which no one save an old man-servanta combined gardener and cookhad seen in at least ten years.

 It was a big, squarish frame house that had once been white, decorated with cupolas and spires and scrolled balconies in the heavily lightsome style of the seventies, set on what had once been our most select street.
 But garages and cotton gins had encroached and obliterated even the august names of that neighborhood; only Miss Emily's house was left, lifting its stubborn and coquettish decay above the cotton wagons and the gasoline pumps-an eyesore among eyesores.
-And now Miss Emily had gone to join the representatives of those august names where they lay in the cedar-bemus
+And now Miss Emily had gone to join the representatives of those august names where they lay in the cedar-bemused cemetery among the ranked and anonymous graves of Union and Confederate soldiers who fell at the battle of Jefferson.

 Alive, Miss Emily had been a tradition, a duty, and a care; a sort of hereditary obligation upon the town, dating from that day in 1894 when Colonel Sartoris, the mayorhe who fathered the edict that no Negro woman should appear on the streets without an apron-remitted her taxes, the dispensation dating from the death of her father on into perpetuity.
 Not that Miss Emily would have accepted charity.
 Colonel Sartoris invented an involved tale to the effect that Miss Emily's father had loaned money to the town, which the town, as a matter of business, preferred this way of repaying.
 Only a man of Colonel Sartoris' generation and thought could have invented it, and only a woman could have believed it.